BLESSOTERIC/rtsl/README.md

 ## How to set up RTSL?

-1. Create a directory on a website you have FTP access to.
+1. Create a directory in a website directory you have FTP access to.

-1. Copy the package files into that directory, including:
+1. [Download](https://github.com/BLESSOTERIC/rtsl/archive/main.zip) and copy the package files into that directory, including:
     * `/rtsl/` (directory)
     * `/rtsl/event-1/` (directory)
     * `/rtsl/event-1/index.html` (HTML doc with redirect script)